vdasu/currensee/README.md

 ### Future improvements
 Since this app was concieved in a hackathon, we had to deal with a lot of time constraints.
 As a result, the this iteration supports few notes, Rs 500, Rs 2000, Rs 200 and Rs 50.
 Also, the note detection capability can be switched over to an R-CNN for improved note detection, which only gets better over time.
 Due to lack of a proper training corpus, and time, such a network could not be trained/implemented.

-**Originally we had envisioned this to be a virtual wallet of sorts, which keeps track of any and all currency notes.
+**Originally we had envisioned this to be a virtual wallet of sorts, which keeps track of any and all currency notes and can integrate with third party services too.
 This way, the visually impaired would never have to fidget around with their wallets to count money.**